ankou-k/ankou-k/README.md

 ## Hello World! 🦎
-Hi, I'm Alex, a computer science student in my final year of undergrad at Queen's University, Canada, currently on exchange at Universitas Indonesia.
+Hi, I'm Alex, a computer science student in my final year of undergrad at Queen's University, Canada.
 I am a software dev enthusaiast with a passion for equitable ML.
 When I'm not immersed in code, you can find me cooking, travelling, trying to play movie tracks on piano, or hanging with friends!

 - 🌱 I’m currently learning Flutter
 - 🎵 I’m looking to collaborate on music ML projects!